 When people see the pictures of that recipe on social media they often comment that the pictured fish is salmon, the pink flesh of rainbow trout can easily be mistaken for salmon, and though trout and salmon do belong to the same fish family, rainbow trout can vary in colour from ivory to pink.
 I find rainbow trout to be milder in flavour than salmon, but if you prefer salmon you can easily use it in place of rainbow trout in most recipes.
 Rainbow trout is high in protein and low in calories which makes it an ideal fish when looking for a quick and healthy meal.
 I like the convenience of rainbow trout fillets, purchasing them already filleted and depined (deboned) saves me time and makes it easier and safer when serving it to children.

-Cooking rainbow trout in the oven
+How to bake rainbow trout fillets in the oven

 Baking rainbow trout fillets in the oven is easy, some will wrap their fish in foil or parchment paper to keep the fish moist, but I find that as long as you don’t overcook it there is no need to wrap the fish.
 I always check my fillets at 10 minutes, especially if the fillets are on the thinner side.
 You can always add more baking time if you need to.
 To ensure the fish is cooked thoroughly just use a fork to flake the thickest part of it, if it flakes easily it’s cooked, if not, return it to the oven and bake for a couple minutes more before checking again.

 One of the reasons I like rainbow trout so much is that its mild tasting nature makes it perfect for pairing with a variety of vegetables, herbs, spices and sauces.
 And for that reason, I’m always looking for different ways I can serve rainbow trout.
 One-pan meals which can be prepared and cooked in 30 minutes are great for weeknights and super busy weekends.
 Preparing this delicious and healthy one-pan recipe for Baked Rainbow Trout Fillets with Roasted Broccoli couldn’t be easier.
-Start by roasting the broccoli for about 10 minutes, then push the partially cooked broccoli to one side of the pan and add the seasoned trout filllets with a few fresh lemon slices and parsley sprigs.
+Start by roasting the broccoli for about 10 minutes, then push the partially cooked broccoli to one side of the pan and add the seasoned trout fillets with a few fresh lemon slices and parsley sprigs.

 Try it with tahini sauce!